 - Switch our broken health insurance system to Medicare For Everyone so we start working on long-term cost controls.
 (No, this doesn't have to cost more money; most rich countries with universal government health insurance spend no more per capita than we already do.)

 Since people get confused about what these numbers are, checking Wikipedia I see that the Federal budget for 2011 was $3700 billion.
-That breaks down to $835B for Medicare/Medicaid, $725B for Social Security, $700B for the military (or about $1000B or even more, it depends on how you count), and $1340B (or $1000B) for Everything Else, including $225B in interest on the deficit.
+That breaks down to $835B for Medicare/Medicaid, $725B for Social Security, $700B for the military (or about $1000B or even more, it depends on how you count), and $1340B (or $1000B) for Everything Else, including $225B in interest on the outstanding debt.
 Note that this is on $2300B in revenue, leaving a deficit of $1400B.
 (Note also that Social Security payroll taxes brought in $820B, so that program is almost $100B in surplus, which is set aside to pay for rising expenditures in benefits for retiring Boomers.)

 Note also that the $1400B deficit sounds pretty scary until you realize that total GDP for 2011 was $15,000B.
 No, we cannot tax all of that out of the economy — that would leave nothing for people to buy shoes and pay for groceries — but it means that the country isn't “broke”.
 We can pay for everything in the Federal budget now if we really want to.